-Punalu’u beach is most easily accessible from Volcano Village, and is one of our recommended activities while spending time in Volcano.
-To get there from Volcano Village, take Hwy 11 towards Kona, and turn Makai (towards to ocean) between mile marker 56 and 57 on Alanui Road.
-If you pass Whittington Beach Park, you have driven to far.
+Punaluʻu beach is most easily accessible from Volcano Village and is one of our recommended activities while spending time in Volcano.
+To get there from Volcano Village, take Hwy 11 towards Kona, and turn Ma Kai (towards to ocean) between mile marker 56 and 57 on Alanui Road.
+If you pass Whittington Beach Park, you have driven too far.

 Papakōlea Green Sand Beach

 Green sand beach is one of two green sand beaches in the united states, and not easy to reach.
-It takes a day trip to really enjoy this beach (take a picnic basket!), but the payoffs are great!
+It takes half a day if you really enjoy this beach (take snacks and plenty of water), but the payoffs are great!
 Its remoteness guarantees that you will have most of the beach for yourself, and the bay is calm and good for snorkeling.
-The hike to and from green sand beach is 5 mile round trip (see directions below), so be prepared and take plenty of water.
+The hike to and from green sand beach is 5-mile round trip (see directions below), so be prepared and take plenty of water.
 This is one beach that you will not easily forget in the coming decades!

 Directions to Papakōlea: